Orthodontics near Coral Gables, FL

 - Palatal Expander.
 The expander widens the upper jaw with gentle pressure on the upper molars.
 You may be able to adjust your expander at home or you may have to visit us at our Coral Galbes, FL dental office.

 - Headgear.
 Headgear is used to treat patients whose teeth are in an overbite or an underbite.
 An overbite is when the upper jaw is too far forward of the lower jaw and an underbite is when the lower jaw is forward of the upper jaw.
 Headgear gently pulls on the teeth to correct the jaw discrepancy.

 - Herbst Appliance.
 This appliance is in the mouth and helps reduce an overbite by encouraging the lower jaw forward and the upper molars backward.
 This appliance is used mostly in growing children and is worn for about a year, but is different for everyone.

 - Positioners.
 Positioners complete the final tooth movement and may only need to be worn for 4 to 8 weeks.

 - Retainers.
 Retainers may be fixed or removable.
 They act to hold your teeth in their new, correct position.
 You will be instructed on how to care for the retainers and keep them very clean.
 It is very important to wear your retainers as directed to prevent regression of your treatment!

 Dentofacial Orthopedics is the process of normalizing the growth of a patient's bone structure and repairing any imbalances of the face and jaws.

 Traditional braces are a great way to have a beautiful smile, but the amount of time it takes can be disheartening.
 Luckily, there is the option of accelerated orthodontics.
-Accelerated orthodontics is available for anyone that doesn't want to wait 2-4 years to have straight teeth.
+At AVM Dentistry, accelerated orthodontics is available for anyone that doesn't want to wait 2-4 years to have straight teeth.
 The majority of patients have straight teeth within 3-5 months, though it can take up to eight months for severe cases.